ubccr/xdmod-supremm/docs/supremm-bootstrap.md

 The following software components should have been installed and configured:

-1. Metric collection software running on compute nodes (PCP or Prometheus)
+1. Performance collection software running on compute nodes (PCP or Prometheus)
 1. XDMoD with the Job Performance (SUPReMM) module
 1. MongoDB
 1. Job Summarization software